telatin/datasets/_posts/2023-02-07-introducing-minimajake-for-jekyll.md

 Perhaps the most striking change when opening a minimaJake site vs a minima site is there are banner images for every post!

-These are defined in a post's front matter using `image: https://blog.jakelee.co.uk/assets/images/2023/minimajake.png`, then included on both on the homepage and the post itself.
+These are defined in a post's front matter using `image: {{ site.baseurl }}/assets/images/2023/minimajake.png`, then included on both on the homepage and the post itself.
 Clicking the image opens a full-size version of it.

 I really, really like this functionality, and it was one of the first things I added.
 With the image, each post becomes more than just text, and I find even a simple screenshot of code instantly makes the most more appealing.